 - The involvement of parents in their child's education is vital so we work in partnership with parents to ensure children with SEND make the best possible progress. - We believe in strong home-school links and you being involved in your child's learning journey.
 We value the role of parents in assessing their child's learning and behaviour and sharing this information with school. - Since we seek to maintain an active and equal partnership, we have an open-door policy where parents are able to come and discuss any queries or concerns.
-These will be dealt with there and then, but may require further appointments (including review meetings) to discuss issues in more depth. - We discuss any initial concerns about a child with their parent / carer. - When we assess SEND, we discuss if understanding and behaviour are the same at school and home; we take this into account and work with you so that we are all helping your child in the same way to help them to make progress. - Pupils are involved in the target-setting process they are aware of the areas they need to work on.
-All children with SEND have a child-friendly IEP (Individual Education Plan); these targets are reviewed termly and are discussed with parents/carers at pupils' review meetings. - We use home learning opportunities to repeat and practise the skills children are working on in school; these should present an achievable challenge for each individual pupil. - When requested, we offer support and advice on how parents / carers can best support their child at home.
+These will be dealt with there and then, but may require further appointments (including review meetings) to discuss issues in more depth. - We discuss any initial concerns about a child with their parent / carer. - When we assess SEND, we discuss if understanding and behaviour are the same at school and home; we take this into account and work with you so that we are all helping your child in the same way to help them to make progress. - Children with SEND have a child-friendly IEP (Individual Education Plan); these targets are shared with pupils, are reviewed termly and are discussed with parents/carers at pupils' review meetings. - We offer a range of home learning opportunities so pupils can repeat and practise the skills they have been working on in school; these should present an achievable challenge for each individual pupil. - When requested, we offer support and advice on how parents / carers can best support their child at home.

-3. How we adapt the curriculum so that we meet SEND
+3. How we adapt the curriculum so that we meet the needs of children with SEND

-- All our staff are trained to differentiate the curriculum, making materials and 'work' more accessible so that every child can access their learning at an appropriate level. - Classroom activities are modified so that children are able to learn at their own level. - Pupils have access to adapted resources if needed (see below). - Where needed, we use additional programmes and interventions in order to support our pupils with SEND; these are used to teach children on a small group or individual basis.
+- Teaching staff are trained to differentiate the curriculum.
+Tasks are adapted to make them more accessible so that children can access their learning at a level that is appropriate for them. - Pupils have access to adapted resources if needed (see some examples below). - Where needed, we use additional programmes and interventions in order to support our pupils with SEND; these are used to teach children in a small group and/or on an individual basis. - For children who have significant and complex needs, it may be that they follow a personalised curriculum (this will obviously depend upon each individual child and what outcomes are stated in their EHC Plans).